danos/dpdk/doc/guides/nics/mlx5.rst

 - ``txq_inline`` parameter [int]

   Amount of data to be inlined during TX operations.
-Improves latency.
-  Can improve PPS performance when PCI back pressure is detected and may be useful for scenarios involving heavy traffic on many queues.

-  Because additional software logic is necessary to handle this mode, this option should be used with care, as it can lower performance when back pressure is not expected.
+This parameter is deprecated and converted to the new parameter ``txq_inline_max`` providing partial compatibility.

 - ``txqs_min_inline`` parameter [int]

-  Enable inline send only when the number of TX queues is greater or equal to this value.
+  Enable inline data send only when the number of TX queues is greater or equal to this value.

-  This option should be used in combination with ``txq_inline`` above.
+  This option should be used in combination with ``txq_inline_max`` and ``txq_inline_mpw`` below and does not affect ``txq_inline_min`` settings above.

-  On ConnectX-4, ConnectX-4 LX, ConnectX-5 and Bluefield without
-  Enhanced MPW:

-        - Disabled by default.
-        - In case ``txq_inline`` is set recommendation is 4.

-  On ConnectX-5 and Bluefield with Enhanced MPW:

-        - Set to 8 by default.
+  If this option is not specified the default value 16 is used for BlueField and 8 for other platforms

+  The data inlining consumes the CPU cycles, so this option is intended to auto enable inline data if we have enough Tx queues, which means we have enough CPU cores and PCI bandwidth is getting more critical and CPU is not supposed to be bottleneck anymore.

+  The copying data into WQE improves latency and can improve PPS performance when PCI back pressure is detected and may be useful for scenarios involving heavy traffic on many queues.

+  Because additional software logic is necessary to handle this mode, this option should be used with care, as it may lower performance when back pressure is not expected.

+  If inline data are enabled it may affect the maximal size of Tx queue in descriptors because the inline data increase the descriptor size and queue size limits supported by hardware may be exceeded.

+- ``txq_inline_min`` parameter [int]

+  Minimal amount of data to be inlined into WQE during Tx operations.
+NICs may require this minimal data amount to operate correctly.
+The exact value may depend on NIC operation mode, requested offloads, etc. It is strongly recommended to omit this parameter and use the default values.
+Anyway, applications using this parameter should take into consideration that specifying an inconsistent value may prevent the NIC from sending packets.

+  If ``txq_inline_min`` key is present the specified value (may be aligned by the driver in order not to exceed the limits and provide better descriptor space utilization) will be used by the driver and it is guaranteed that requested amount of data bytes are inlined into the WQE beside other inline settings.
+This key also may update ``txq_inline_max`` value (default or specified explicitly in devargs) to reserve the space for inline data.

+  If ``txq_inline_min`` key is not present, the value may be queried by the driver from the NIC via DevX if this feature is available.
+If there is no DevX enabled/supported the value 18 (supposing L2 header including VLAN) is set for ConnectX-4 and ConnectX-4LX, and 0 is set by default for ConnectX-5 and newer NICs.
+If packet is shorter the ``txq_inline_min`` value, the entire packet is inlined.

+  For ConnectX-4 NIC, driver does not allow specifying value below 18 (minimal L2 header, including VLAN), error will be raised.

+  For ConnectX-4LX NIC, it is allowed to specify values below 18, but it is not recommended and may prevent NIC from sending packets over some configurations.

+  Please, note, this minimal data inlining disengages eMPW feature (Enhanced Multi-Packet Write), because last one does not support partial packet inlining.
+  This is not very critical due to minimal data inlining is mostly required by ConnectX-4 and ConnectX-4 Lx, these NICs do not support eMPW feature.

+- ``txq_inline_max`` parameter [int]

+  Specifies the maximal packet length to be completely inlined into WQE Ethernet Segment for ordinary SEND method.
+If packet is larger than specified value, the packet data won't be copied by the driver at all, data buffer is addressed with a pointer.
+If packet length is less or equal all packet data will be copied into WQE.
+This may improve PCI bandwidth utilization for short packets significantly but requires the extra CPU cycles.

+  The data inline feature is controlled by number of Tx queues, if number of Tx queues is larger than ``txqs_min_inline`` key parameter, the inline feature is engaged, if there are not enough Tx queues (which means not enough CPU cores and CPU resources are scarce), data inline is not performed by the driver.
+  Assigning ``txqs_min_inline`` with zero always enables the data inline.

+  The default ``txq_inline_max`` value is 290.
+The specified value may be adjusted by the driver in order not to exceed the limit (930 bytes) and to provide better WQE space filling without gaps, the adjustment is reflected in the debug log.

+- ``txq_inline_mpw`` parameter [int]

+  Specifies the maximal packet length to be completely inlined into WQE for Enhanced MPW method.
+If packet is large the specified value, the packet data won't be copied, and data buffer is addressed with pointer.
+If packet length is less or equal, all packet data will be copied into WQE.
+This may improve PCI bandwidth utilization for short packets significantly but requires the extra CPU cycles.

+  The data inline feature is controlled by number of TX queues, if number of Tx queues is larger than ``txqs_min_inline`` key parameter, the inline feature is engaged, if there are not enough Tx queues (which means not enough CPU cores and CPU resources are scarce), data inline is not performed by the driver.
+  Assigning ``txqs_min_inline`` with zero always enables the data inline.

+  The default ``txq_inline_mpw`` value is 268.
+The specified value may be adjusted by the driver in order not to exceed the limit (930 bytes) and to provide better WQE space filling without gaps, the adjustment is reflected in the debug log.
+  Due to multiple packets may be included to the same WQE with Enhanced Multi Packet Write Method and overall WQE size is limited it is not recommended to specify large values for the ``txq_inline_mpw``.

 - ``txqs_max_vec`` parameter [int]

   Enable vectorized Tx only when the number of TX queues is less than or equal to this value.
-Effective only when ``tx_vec_en`` is enabled.

-  On ConnectX-5:

-        - Set to 8 by default on ARMv8.
-        - Set to 4 by default otherwise.

-  On Bluefield

-        - Set to 16 by default.

-- ``txq_mpw_en`` parameter [int]

-  A nonzero value enables multi-packet send (MPS) for ConnectX-4 Lx and enhanced multi-packet send (Enhanced MPS) for ConnectX-5 and Bluefield.
-  MPS allows the TX burst function to pack up multiple packets in a single descriptor session in order to save PCI bandwidth and improve performance at the cost of a slightly higher CPU usage.
-When ``txq_inline`` is set along with ``txq_mpw_en``, TX burst function tries to copy entire packet data on to TX descriptor instead of including pointer of packet only if there is enough room remained in the descriptor. ``txq_inline`` sets per-descriptor space for either pointers or inlined packets.
-In addition, Enhanced MPS supports hybrid mode - mixing inlined packets and pointers in the same descriptor.

-  This option cannot be used with certain offloads such as ``DEV_TX_OFFLOAD_TCP_TSO, DEV_TX_OFFLOAD_VXLAN_TNL_TSO, DEV_TX_OFFLOAD_GRE_TNL_TSO, DEV_TX_OFFLOAD_VLAN_INSERT``.
-  When those offloads are requested the MPS send function will not be used.

-  It is currently only supported on the ConnectX-4 Lx, ConnectX-5 and Bluefield families of adapters.
-  On ConnectX-4 Lx the MPW is considered un-secure hence disabled by default.
-  Users which enable the MPW should be aware that application which provides incorrect mbuf descriptors in the Tx burst can lead to serious errors in the host including, on some cases, NIC to get stuck.
-  On ConnectX-5 and Bluefield the MPW is secure and enabled by default.
+This parameter is deprecated and ignored, kept for compatibility issue to not prevent driver from probing.

 - ``txq_mpw_hdr_dseg_en`` parameter [int]

   A nonzero value enables including two pointers in the first block of TX descriptor.
-This can be used to lessen CPU load for memory copy.

-  Effective only when Enhanced MPS is supported.
-Disabled by default.
+The parameter is deprecated and ignored, kept for compatibility issue.

 - ``txq_max_inline_len`` parameter [int]

   Maximum size of packet to be inlined.
 This limits the size of packet to be inlined.
 If the size of a packet is larger than configured value, the packet isn't inlined even though there's enough space remained in the descriptor.
 Instead, the packet is included with pointer.

-  Effective only when Enhanced MPS is supported.
-The default value is 256.
+This parameter is deprecated and converted directly to ``txq_inline_mpw`` providing full compatibility.
+Valid only if eMPW feature is engaged.

+- ``txq_mpw_en`` parameter [int]

+  A nonzero value enables Enhanced Multi-Packet Write (eMPW) for ConnectX-5, ConnectX-6 and BlueField. eMPW allows the TX burst function to pack up multiple packets in a single descriptor session in order to save PCI bandwidth and improve performance at the cost of a slightly higher CPU usage.
+When ``txq_inline_mpw`` is set along with ``txq_mpw_en``, TX burst function copies entire packet data on to TX descriptor instead of including pointer of packet.

+  The Enhanced Multi-Packet Write feature is enabled by default if NIC supports it, can be disabled by explicit specifying 0 value for ``txq_mpw_en`` option.
+  Also, if minimal data inlining is requested by non-zero ``txq_inline_min`` option or reported by the NIC, the eMPW feature is disengaged.

 - ``tx_vec_en`` parameter [int]

-  A nonzero value enables Tx vector on ConnectX-5 and Bluefield NICs if the number of global Tx queues on the port is less than ``txqs_max_vec``.
+  A nonzero value enables Tx vector on ConnectX-5, ConnectX-6 and BlueField NICs if the number of global Tx queues on the port is less than ``txqs_max_vec``.
+The parameter is deprecated and ignored.

-  This option cannot be used with certain offloads such as ``DEV_TX_OFFLOAD_TCP_TSO, DEV_TX_OFFLOAD_VXLAN_TNL_TSO, DEV_TX_OFFLOAD_GRE_TNL_TSO, DEV_TX_OFFLOAD_VLAN_INSERT``.
-  When those offloads are requested the MPS send function will not be used.

-  Enabled by default on ConnectX-5 and Bluefield.

 - ``rx_vec_en`` parameter [int]